 The data by UK Finance reveal that the number of first-time buyers increased to 30,720 in May at 0.5% more than last year.
 The number of re-mortgages with additional borrowing grew by 19.8%.

-The director of UK Finance Shaun Church said: "The buyers are taking additional loans on existing property for saving money in stamp duty.”
-Stamp duty continues to hinder the property market where the stock is low and it may be necessary to lower the stamp duty liabilities to promote buyers and encourage buying and selling.
+The director of UK Finance, Shaun Church, said: "The buyers are taking additional loans on existing property for saving money in stamp duty."
+However, stamp duty continues to hinder the property market where the stock is low.
+So it may be necessary to lower the stamp duty liabilities to promote buyers and encourage buying and selling.

-Growing London markets
+Growing London Markets

 The Principality Building Society shows the highest annual rate of the home price grew 4.1% in Wales, and the growth in the property price in the last quarter was modest at 0.1%.
-The low cost of borrowing and labor market strength continues to support growth.
+The low cost of borrowing and labour market strength continues to support growth.

 To know more about UK property, click Hamilton International Estates (www.hamiltoninternationalestates.com).